EndPointCorp/end-point-blog/2012/06/26/kiss-slurping-file-attachments.html.md

 title: 'KISS: Slurping up File Attachments'
 ---

-I've been heavily involved in an ecommerce project running on Rails 3, using [Piggybak](https://github.com/piggybak/piggybak), [RailsAdmin](https://github.com/sferik/rails_admin), [Paperclip]() for file attachment management, [nginx](http://nginx.org/) and [unicorn](http://unicorn.bogomips.org/).
-One thing that we've struggled with is handling large file uploads both in the [RailsAdmin import](/blog/2012/02/01/railsadmin-import-part-2) process as well as from the standard RailsAdmin edit page.
+I’ve been heavily involved in an ecommerce project running on Rails 3, using [Piggybak](https://github.com/piggybak/piggybak), [RailsAdmin](https://github.com/sferik/rails_admin), [Paperclip](https://github.com/thoughtbot/paperclip) for file attachment management, [nginx](https://nginx.org/) and [unicorn](https://bogomips.org/unicorn/).
+One thing that we’ve struggled with is handling large file uploads both in the [RailsAdmin import](/blog/2012/02/01/railsadmin-import-part-2) process as well as from the standard RailsAdmin edit page.
 Nginx is configured to limit request size and duration, which is a problem for some of the large files that are uploaded, which are large purchasable, downloadable files.

 To allow these uploads, I brainstormed how to decouple the file upload from the import and update process.
-Phunk recently worked on integration of [Resque](https://github.com/defunkt/resque), a popular Rails queueing tool which worked nicely.
+Phunk recently worked on integration of [Resque](https://github.com/resque/resque), a popular Rails queueing tool which worked nicely.
 However, I ultimately decided that I wanted to go down a simpler route.
 The implementation is described below.

 ### Upload Status

 First, I created an UploadStatus model, to track the status of any file uploads.
-With RailsAdmin, there's an automagic CRUD interface connected to this model.
-Here's what the migration looked like:
+With RailsAdmin, there’s an automagic CRUD interface connected to this model.
+Here’s what the migration looked like:

 ```ruby
 class CreateUploadStatuses < ActiveRecord::Migration